bouvet-inge-halvorsen/LibraryAPI/README.md

+# LibraryAPI

+I recomend that you build a docker image, and start the thing in a container.
+Then it should be a easy thingy to work with the solution.

-# What is this think anyway?
+## What is this think anyway?

 This is an Easy API for educational purposes.